buildLittleWorlds/applied-AI/src/content/docs/chapters/building-dataset.md

 Not all data is good data.
 Here are some tips for maintaining a high-quality dataset:

-1. Accuracy: Ensure lyrics, melodies, and other materials are correctly transcribed or recorded
+1. Accuracy: Ensure lyrics, world-building details, and other materials are correctly transcribed or recorded
 2. Relevance: Regularly review your dataset and remove outdated or irrelevant materials
 3. Permissions: Make sure you have the right to use any copyrighted materials in your dataset
 4. Versioning: Keep track of when items were added to your dataset and consider noting why they were included